UniqueNetwork/unique_docs/docs/about/network-features/pricing.md

 - **Unique Network**: 2 UNQ
 - **Quartz**: 2 QTZ
-- **Opal**: 2 OPL

 This fixed pricing model makes it straightforward to understand the costs associated with creating and managing your digital assets on our platforms.

 The estimated minting price on our mainnet (Unique) is approximately $0.001.
 For example, minting an NFT collection with 1000 items would only cost about $1, one of the lowest prices on the market.